De-ORaCle/De-ORaCle/README.md

-Bukola Olapade is a [frontend web expert](http://benjaminolapade.netlify.app) with 2+ years experience, [a technical writer](https://hashnode.com/@Oracle) and [a python developer](#) who is passionate about making technology education accessible to everyone.
+Bukola Olapade is a young techie that finds pleasure in solving problems and making an impact.
+Although he identifies as a UX designer, he is capable of writing optimizable codes.
+Bukola has been writing Python for 4+ years and JavaScript (vanilla) for 3+ years.
+His versatility gives him an edge when solving problems, making him so creative.